tdcosim/SolarPV-DER-simulation-tool/README.md

 ![schematic of PV-DER](PVDER_schematic.png)

 ## Basics
 The dynamics of the DER are modelled using dynamic phasors.
+Detailed description of the concepts behind this utility can be found in the IEEE publication **Dynamic Modeling of Solar PV Systems for Distribution System Stability Analysis** and detailed list of equations can be found in the [Model specification document.](docs/PV_DER_model_specification_rev3.docx)

 ## Installation
 You can install the module using following commands: